Scalable Communication for Multi-Agent Reinforcement Learning via Transformer-Based Email Mechanism: Methods

 \subsection{Loss Function Design}

-The communication among the agents during a collaborative task aims to share the key information that one believes is useful for some specific other agents.
+The communication among the agents in a collaborative task aims to share the key information that one believes is useful for some specific agents.
 So the learning of the message network is driven by the impact of the message to be sent.

 As the communication will not change either the action of other agents or the loss of the action network, an independent loss to model the influence of the messages on other agents' actions is needed.
 We denote the communication loss as $\mathcal{L}^{(i)}_m(\theta)$, where $\theta$ is the parameters of the actor network.
 The action of an agent \textit{j} is sampled from the categorical distribution $P(a_j|o_j,m\_b_j)$ learned by the action network.
 Then, when considering the new message from the agent \textit{i} $m_i$, we can estimate the distribution $P(a_j|o_j,\langle m\_b_j, m_i \rangle)$ as the consequence of the communication.
 Kullback-Leibler (KL) divergence is widely used to measure the discrepancy between these two conditional probability distributions.
 Thus, the causal effect $\Gamma_j^{(i)}$ of the message from agent \textit{i} on agent \textit{j} can be defined as: